akka-js/shocon/README.md

 SHocon is a simple, pure-Scala, alternative implementation of the [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) specification.

-SHocon ships with a native, Scala-idiomatic API, and a shim that mimics the [Typesafe Config](https://github.com/typesafehub/config) Java API, making it well-suited as a **drop-in replacement** wherever the Java implementation is not available, such as **Scala.JS** projects.
+SHocon ships with a native, Scala-idiomatic API, and a shim that mimics the [Typesafe Config](https://github.com/typesafehub/config) Java API, making it well-suited as a **drop-in replacement** wherever the Java implementation is not available, such as **Scala.JS** or **Scala Native** projects.

 This implementation does not cover all of the corner cases of the original implementation.
 Issues and PRs are welcome!